members

 Grace Mockus is a graduate student at The Juilliard School, where she is equally at home in modern and historical performance practices.
 Her mentors are renowned performers and pedagogues across music disciplines, and include Peter Sykes, Eva Lymenstull, Sarah Cunningham, Natasha Brofsky, Darrett Adkins, and Joseph Gascho.
 Grace has performed and studied at numerous festivals, including Orford Musique, the Oregon Bach Festival, Bowdoin International Music Festival, American Bach Soloists Academy, the Smithsonian Academy, and in fellowships with the Chautauqua Festival Orchestra and ARTEK early music ensemble.
 She has won prizes and honorable mentions in the Rembrandt Young Artists chamber competition and Walgreens National Concerto Competition, and has been featured on WFMT’s Trailblazing Women in Music series and WETA’s Classical Breakdown.
 Grace has performed with ensembles such as the Detroit Symphony Orchestra, ARTEK, the Fort Greene Orchestra, Theotokos, Reverie Baroque, the Juilliard Orchestra, and the Chicago Philharmonic.
 She is currently a core member of the West Michigan Symphony.

 Andrew Bortvin is a versatile keyboardist based in Baltimore and New York City.
 His primary teachers include Peter Sykes and Adam Pearl.
 He has performed in festivals and workshops such as the San Francisco Early Music Society’s Baroque Workshop, St. Andrew’s Baroque Performance Course, the Oberlin Baroque Performance Institute, and Amherst Early Music Academy.
-Andrew performs extensively throughout the east coast with the Baltimore Baroque Band, Peabody Renaissance Ensemble, Prosopopoeia Ensemble, and in opera and chamber music ensembles.
-Outside of early music, Andrew has earned his PhD at Johns Hopkins University in computational biology.
+Andrew performs extensively throughout the east coast with the Baltimore Baroque Band, Peabody Renaissance Ensemble, Ensemble Prose, and in opera and chamber music ensembles.
+Outside of early music, Andrew has earned his PhD in computational biology at Johns Hopkins University.